KarthikSaladi047/Azure-Pipeline-Project/README.md

-# automation using Azure Pipeline
+# Automation using Azure Pipeline

 ## 1. Introduction: